JakubKarolBrezina/HNS/mediapipe/README.md

-# MediaPipe Pose Estimation
+# Computer Vision – YOLO Object Detection & MediaPipe Pose Estimation

-This project uses **Google MediaPipe Pose Landmarker** to detect and track human body landmarks in real time from a webcam or video file.

-The application provides real-time pose estimation and basic human posture analysis.
+This project demonstrates two computer vision applications:
+1. **Object Detection using YOLO (You Only Look Once)**
+2. **Human Pose Estimation using Google MediaPipe Pose Landmarker**

+Both applications work with images, videos, or real-time camera input and are intended for educational and experimental purposes.

 ---

-## Features
+## 1. Project Overview

-The application can:
-- detect multiple people
+### YOLO Object Detection
+YOLO is used for real-time object detection.
+The application detects common objects and people in images, videos, or webcam streams using pretrained models.

+### MediaPipe Pose Estimation
+MediaPipe Pose is used to detect and track human body landmarks in real time.
-- draw a full body skeleton using pose landmarks
+The application visualizes a full body skeleton and estimates basic physical attributes.
-- estimate distance from the camera
-- estimate approximate person height
-- detect raised left and right hand
-- work in low-light conditions
-- display real-time FPS and average FPS

 ---

+## 2. Features

+### YOLO Object Detection
+- object and person detection
+- image, video, and webcam support
+- real-time inference
+- bounding boxes with class labels and confidence scores

+### MediaPipe Pose Estimation
+- detection of multiple people
+- tracking of 33 human body landmarks
+- full body skeleton visualization
+- raised left and right hand detection
+- approximate distance from camera estimation
+- approximate person height estimation
+- real-time FPS and average FPS display
+- works in low-light conditions

+---

-## Requirements
+## 3. System Requirements

+### Software
-- Python 3.9 or newer
+- Python **3.9 or newer**
 - pip (Python package manager)

-### Python libraries
+### Required Python Libraries
+- ultralytics
 - mediapipe
 - opencv-python
 - numpy